danielcyrus/Voc2Coco/README.md

 How to run the code:
 <br>
-1-Copy all xml files into a directory
+1-Copy all xml files into a directory<br>
 2-run windows commnad prompt<br>
 3-Goto xml directory and run "dir > files.txt"<br>
 4-run the python file:<br>